All Episodes

 Let me play what Fox put together about this man's amazing life.

-One thing about Henry Kissinger is I mean, he changed the world.
+One thing about Henry Kissinger is, I mean, he's changed the world.

-He changed diplomacy, opened doors nobody thought could ever be open.
+He opened doors nobody thought could ever be open.

-With his towering intellect and ruthless real politics his dazzling shuttle diplomacy and obsession with his own image, Henry Kissinger was perhaps the most gifted, admired, and reviled American diplomat of the twentieth century.
+With his towering intellect and ruthless realpolitik, his dazzling shuttle diplomacy and obsession with his own image, Henry Kissinger was perhaps the most gifted, admired, and reviled American diplomat of the 20th century.

-There is no country in the world that it is conceivable that a man of my origins could be standing here next to the president of the United States.
+There is no country in the world where it is conceivable that a man of my origins could be standing here next to the president of the United States.

 A refugee from Hitler's Germany, Kissinger emigrated to the United States in 1938.